sravani-jakkula/GDP-Project/readme.md

 # Working On Web Pages
 created Home pages
 In that Home page , I just created some logos and some information

+# working on database schema
+working on database schema and created a AWS IAM by admin and connected it to MYSQL work bench and working on it..